1967 24 Hours of Le Mans: Entries

 This year Ferrari chose to concentrate its efforts on the large-Prototype category.
 The latest evolution of the 250P, the 330 P4 had new bodywork, a better gearbox and the engine reworked, now putting out 450 bhp.
 Although lighter and with far better handling, it could not match the big Fords on sheer straight-line pace.
 Four were built and all were at Le Mans.
 The works team, now under Franco Lini, brought three of the cars.
-F1 team drivers Chris Amon and Lorenzo Bandini had won at Daytona and Monza but after Bandini was killed at Monaco Amon drove with Nino Vaccarella in the open-top, spyder, version.
+F1 team drivers Chris Amon and Lorenzo Bandini had won at the banked tracks at Daytona and Monza, but after Bandini was killed at Monaco, Amon drove with Nino Vaccarella in the open-top, spyder, version at Le Mans.
 Team regulars Ludovico Scarfiotti/Mike Parkes had the second and Klass/Sutcliffe the third.
 The other P4 was run by the Equipe Nationale Belge for Willy Mairesse/”Beurlys”.

 There were also three updated P3's (now called the 412 P) for the other customer teams: Maranello Concessionaires (Richard Attwood/Piers Courage), Scuderia Filipinetti (Jean Guichet/Herbert Müller) and the North American Racing Team (NART) for Pedro Rodriguez/Giancarlo Baghetti.
 NART also ran their older modified-P2 again.

 After the success in 1966, John Wyer and Ford had split amicably.
 J.W.
 Automotive had purchased the Ford Advanced Vehicles facility and set about adapting the GT40.
 With a new narrow-cockpit body design by Len Bailey, the Mirage M1 had new suspension and carried the 351 cu in (5.75L) Ford engine.
-After Jacky Ickx and Dick Thompson sensationally won the Spa 1000km, race two cars were entered for Le Mans.
+After Jacky Ickx and Dick Thompson sensationally won the Spa 1000km race, two cars were entered for Le Mans.
 Ickx co-drove with Alan Rees and Thompson had David Piper.